RepTrak/docx-to-html/README.md

 - All `.docx` files located in `/home/jliu/docx-to-html/data/docx_input` will be converted.
 - The resulting `.html` files are saved to `/home/jliu/docx-to-html/data/html_output`.

-An API wrapper for LibreOffice is currently in development for enhanced control over conversion formats.

 > Requires: Docker installed and user added to the `docker` group.

-Running Python 3.12.0

 ---